ka8540/Assignment3/README.md

 ### Task Selection

 Scraping and parsing HTML content to extract product information from e-commerce websites.
-This data is then stored in a database for display in tables.
+This data is then stored in a CSV file for easy access and analysis.

 ### Thread Pool